Canyon Visitor Education Center

 Accessible portions of the North Rim Trail lead to additional views between the overlooks.

 A paved path with many steps leads toward the brink.
 For another view, continue right at the fork in the path on an accessible portion of the North Rim Trail.

 - Brink of Upper Falls

 An accessible route from the parking lot to viewpoints of the Upper Falls of the Yellowstone River.

 - South Rim

-No designated parking, but the large pullouts may have enough room to maneuver a wheelchair.
+No designated parking, but large pullouts are available.
 Nearest accessible restrooms are at Mud Volcano or Canyon areas.